Code-Institute-Submissions/JGibson90-MS3--Grubs-Up-_OctResub/README.md

     1. Upon entering the website, the user is greeted with an appropriate hero image and a navbar with 4 options to go to anywhere on the page
-    2. The user is also presented with a card panel with two call to action buttons, prompting them either to sign up or log in
+    2. The user is also presented with a card panel with two call-to-action buttons, prompting them either to sign up or log in
-    2. The user has two options, to either select a link from the navbar or utilise the call to action buttons, both of which lead to the same location
+    2. The user has two options, to either select a link from the navbar or utilise the call-to-action buttons, both of which lead to the same location

 2. As a user, I want to be able to seamlessly navigate through the site to easily find more information